Welcome to Open Connect

 If you deploy embedded OCAs, you also set up SFI peering for additional resiliency and to enable nightly content fills and updates.

 Netflix has the ability to interconnect at a number of global data center facilities and public Internet Exchange fabrics as listed on our Peering Locations page.
 We openly peer with any network at IXP locations where we are mutually present and we consider private interconnection as appropriate.
-If you are interested in interconnection, please email firstname.lastname@example.org for more information.
+If you are interested in interconnection, please review the information on the Peering Locations page.

 ISPs who do not currently participate in public peering might want to consider that a single IX port can support multiple peering sessions, providing direct access to various content, cloud, and network providers.
 In addition to Netflix, many large organizations such as Akamai, Amazon, Facebook, and Google/YouTube widely participate in public peering and combine to deliver a substantial percentage of traffic to a typical ISP.